moses-h/hetfield-portfolio/README.md

 # hetfield-portfolio
-A portfolio of my work for my "Telling Stories with Data Class"
+A portfolio of my work for my "Telling Stories with Data Class".
+For my final project, follow [moses-h/hetfield-portfolio/final_project_MosesHetfield](final_project_MosesHetfield).

 # About me
 My name is Moses Hetfield (pronouns: he/him) and I am a first-year Master's student at Carnegie Mellon's Heinz College, studying Public Policy, Management, and Data Analytics.
 Before I started at Heinz, I worked as a substitute teacher for Pittsburgh Public Schools, teaching at 22 schools over the past year.
 I would say to ask me about Pittsurgh's school system, but I get too excited about it and you'll have trouble getting me to stop talking, so ask at your own risk!
 I studied history as an undergrad and I love reading both fiction and non-fiction, so I'm always happy to exchange book recommendations.
 My other hobbies include singing and baking bread.